-First cultivated in Japan where its parent species symbolized wisdom and long and poultices for skin ailments, parasites, life, Heartnut arrived in Europe and North and fungal infections.
-The bark and leaves

-America in the late 19th century, gaining notoriety through the work of famed plant breeder Luther Burbank, who praised its striking shell and easy-to-extract nut.
-It was adopted into small orchards and farmsteads from Ontario to Oregon, where its cold tolerance (to about $-30~^{\circ}\mathrm{C}$) and beauty found eager stewards.
+First cultivated in Japan where its parent species symbolized wisdom and long life, Heartnut arrived in Europe and North America in the late 19th century, gaining notoriety through the work of famed plant breeder Luther Burbank, who praised its striking shell and easy-to-extract nut.
+It was adopted into small orchards and farmsteads from Ontario to Oregon, where its cold tolerance (to about -30 °C) and beauty found eager stewards.